temporalio/documentation/CONTRIBUTING.md

 Contributions from the community are highly encouraged.

-To ensure that each change is relevant and properly peer reviewed, we request that you adhere to open source contribution best practices.
+To ensure that each change is relevant and properly peer reviewed, we request that you adhere to best practices for open-source contributions.
 This means that if you are outside the Temporal organization, you must fork the repository and create pull requests from branches on your own fork.
 GitHub's [first-contributions repo README](https://github.com/firstcontributions/first-contributions) provides an example of how to do that.